railroadmedia/railcontent/docs-new/Permissions API.md

 <!-- END_4342e3c5e05a771e85749f018f936e97 -->

 <!-- START_d4001b71581880f49c6f7083414bd750 -->
-## Update a permission if exist and return it in JSON API format
+## Change permission name or the brand where the permission it&#039;s available.

 ### HTTP Request